 The OpenSSL heartbleed bug was a serious kick to the Internet's collective ass.
 This video provides a quick overview if you want the details.
 In summary, an attacker could craft a payload with a fake size (up to 64k) and trick openssl into sending a random chunk of server memory.
 WTF?!
 To understand how bad this was I spent a minute hacking on this script that was going around.
 I pointed it at login.yahoo.com (which is no longer vulnerable) and tried to see if I could catch a username and password flying by.
 I had one within 30 seconds.
 That's how bad it was; you could read random parts of the server's memory which may contain passwords, private keys, or whatever else OpenSSL was processing for current site visitors.

 I had stolen someone's credentials.
 Game over, right?
 How do you protect yourself against something as bad as this?

 So, I logged into Yahoo (just for research purposes) and first I saw a captcha.
 Ah, nice, Yahoo detected that the user was logging in from somewhere new.
 Naturally I entered the captcha (just doing research!) but next it presented me with one of the user's security questions.
 Cool.
-Yahoo had prevented the attack.
+I did not try to guess the answser :)

 This is how you protect yourself against security vulnerabilities.
 Put up as many barriers as possible (as long as it doesn't compromise usability).
 Heartbleed wasn't the first serious SSL/TLS vulnerability and it won't be the last.
 Developers make stupid mistakes.
 Software is written by humans.
-It's easy to forget to check on something or to miscalculate anothing thing when designing the security of a system.
+It's easy to forget to check on something or to miscalculate another thing when designing the security of a system.
 You need to protect yourself from your own stupidity.